 If you don’t want to visit inside, you should still add it to your Paris itinerary, as the area is so pretty!

 Of course, it depends on how much time you will need for each activity, etc., but if you arrive in the late afternoon, you have time to go inside the Louvre.

 The best, however, is to be there in the “dark“ – the beautiful glass pyramid is probably the most distinctive feature.
-And strolling around is a must-do for Paris, especially in the evening when it looks absolutely lovely!
-Click here to get the best rates for skip-the-lines-tickets and audio guided tours
+And strolling around is a must-do for Paris, especially in the evening when it looks adorable!
+Click here to get the best rates for skip-the-lines-tickets and audio-guided tours.

 Depending on the season, it might be dark already.
 If it is still not dark, you can have dinner somewhere near the Louvre and wait for the sunset – because it just gets better.

-Tip: If you are around the Louvre during the day you can also check out the impressive Musee d´Órsay – which is one of the top museums in the city.
+Tip: If you are around the Louvre during the day, you can also check out the impressive Musee d´Órsay, one of the top museums in the city.
 It is a 10-minute walk from the Louvre.

 Stop: 7 Stroll Back from the Louvre to the Eiffel Tower – in the Dark

 Okay, it really depends when it gets dark.